dotnet/orleans/src/Documentation/Grain-Versioning/Compatible-grains.md

 When an existing grain activation is about to process a request, the runtime will check if the version in the request and the actual version of the grain are compatible.
-__Orleans does not infer at runtime which policy to use__, The default behavior to determine if two versions are compatible is determined by `GlobalConfiguration.CompatibilityStrategy`
+__Orleans does not infer at runtime which policy to use__, The default behavior to determine if two versions are compatible is determined by `GrainVersioningOptions.CompatibilityStrategy`

 ## Backward compatible (default)